 - Water only the root zones – have you ever placed a PVC pipe or upside down the pop bottle with holes next to your tomato plants roots?

 By learning and using these four permaculture principles – harvest the water, plant perennial food, using the edges and producing no waste – you are well on your way to increasing your yield and having your best garden yet.
 It is said that permaculture isn’t a quick fix.
 The objective is to design a garden in small parts that over time will function together.

 The ideas in this post come from the book: The Vegetable Gardener’s Guide to Permaculture: Creating an Edible Ecosystem by Christopher Shein.
-There are so many wonderful Permaculture design ideas, tips and tricks in here!
+There are so many wonderful Permaculture design ideas, tips, and tricks in this book!
 I’ve added it to my gardening resource library to use as I continue to study Permaculture.
 Christopher’s website is a great place to stop if you are looking for more information and don’t miss the resources page.

 Other books that will give you information about the principles of Permaculture: